cloud-gov/cf-hello-worlds/java-spring-actuator/README.md

     cf push --var app-domain=app.cloud.gov
     ```

-2. Use the provided shell script to update the route for the Spring Boot application to listen on port `8081` (configured in [`manifest.yml`](./manifest.yml)):
+2. Use the provided shell script to update the route for the Spring Boot process to listen on port `8081` (configured in [`manifest.yml`](./manifest.yml)):

     ```shell
-    ./set-route-custom-port.sh <org> <space> test-java-spring-actuator test-java-spring 8081
+    ./set-route-custom-port.sh <org> <space> test-java-spring-actuator test-java-spring-boot 8081
     ```

 3. Restart the app so the route is properly handled: